 “We support aggregation of bands, which is the first step to 5G for carriers.
 We’ve also led the effort in petitioning the FCC to allow boosting of the newest frequency bands released, including Band 71 and Band 41, which are owned by T-Mobile and Sprint.
 Our team has proven technical leadership to continue improving connectivity to whoever, wherever they need, including on the new 5G network.”

-With an increased reliance on cellular connectivity in risky situations, WilsonPro knows that cell signal boosters will play an ever-more-crucial role as 5G becomes an increasingly established reality.
+With an increased reliance on cellular connectivity in risky situations, WilsonPro knows that cell signal repeaters will play an ever-more-crucial role as 5G becomes an increasingly established reality.
 Signal enhancement solutions will also have to be carrier-agnostic to provide real improvements in service as the sorting-out and aggregation of radio frequency bands continues.

 WilsonPro technology works on every network and with all U.S. carriers, including Verizon, AT&T, T-Mobile, and UScellular.
 It ensures fewer dropped calls, better voice quality, uninterrupted texts, faster data speeds, improved audio and video streaming, greater hotspot capability, and true reliability for the many endeavors that 5G will be tasked with.